Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Research method

 The data extraction process was designed in alignment with the research questions described in Section \ref{subsec:research-questions}.
 We identified and defined a set of research data features (F), which are intended to exhaustively cover the scope and topics covered by the SQs included in our research while facilitating the dissertation and discussion.

-\begin{itemize} \item \textbf{F1.
-Terminology.} Identification and analysis of the terminology used by literature to describe and refer to conversational agents, including synonyms, variants and descriptors. \item \textbf{F2.
-Domains.} Identification and categorization of business domains and areas of applications covered by research in the conversational agents' field. \item \textbf{F3.
-Goals.} Identification and categorization of the primary goals of integrating conversational agents into software systems. \item \textbf{F4.
+\begin{itemize} \item \textbf{SQ1 $\rightarrow$ F1.
+Terminology.} Identification and analysis of the terminology used by literature to describe and refer to conversational agents, including synonyms, variants and descriptors. \item \textbf{SQ1 $\rightarrow$ F2.
+Domains.} Identification and categorization of business domains and areas of applications covered by research in the conversational agents' field. \item \textbf{SQ1 $\rightarrow$ F3.
+Goals.} Identification and categorization of the primary goals of integrating conversational agents into software systems. \item \textbf{SQ2 $\rightarrow$ F4.
 HCI features.} Identification and categorization of HCI features and specifications of conversational agents, including verbal communication, non-verbal communication and appearance features.
-Evaluation of the impact and relevance of such features in the literature. \item \textbf{F5.
-Design dimensions.} Enumeration and depiction of high-level software architecture characteristics in software systems based on the integration of a conversational agent. \item \textbf{F6.
-Technical implementation specifications.} Enumeration and depiction of technical development features, specifications and technologies for conversational agents. \item \textbf{F7.
-Context integration techniques.} Enumeration and depiction of strategies for the integration of contextual data, personalization and self-evolution of conversational agents. \item \textbf{F8.
-Data-sets and data items.} Enumeration and depiction of data-sets of natural language data used for training, testing and evaluating conversational agents in primary studies. \item \textbf{F9.
-Quality and evaluation methods.} Identification and categorization of the quality features, evaluation methods and metrics used for quality analysis of primary studies. \item \textbf{F10.
+Evaluation of the impact and relevance of such features in the literature. \item \textbf{SQ3 $\rightarrow$ F5.
+Design dimensions.} Enumeration and depiction of high-level software architecture characteristics for integrating conversational agent into software systems. \item \textbf{SQ3 $\rightarrow$ F6.
+Technical implementation specifications.} Enumeration and depiction of technical development features, specifications and technologies for conversational agents. \item \textbf{SQ3 $\rightarrow$ F7.
+Context integration techniques.} Enumeration and depiction of strategies for the integration of contextual data, personalization and self-evolution of conversational agents. \item \textbf{SQ4 $\rightarrow$ F8.
+Data-sets and data items.} Enumeration and depiction of natural language data-sets used for training, testing and evaluating conversational agents in primary studies. \item \textbf{SQ4 $\rightarrow$ F9.
+Quality and evaluation methods.} Identification and categorization of the quality features, evaluation methods and metrics used for quality analysis of primary studies. \item \textbf{SQ5 $\rightarrow$ F10.
 Research challenges.} Enumeration and depiction of future research challenges, trends and potential emerging strategies for the successful integration and evolution of the conversational agents' research field. \end{itemize}

-Table \ref{tab:sq-f} summarizes the cross-reference between the data features (F) and the scientific research questions (SQ) covered in this research.